 Diagnosing ascites takes multiple steps.
 Your doctor will first check for swelling in your abdomen.
-Then he will probably use imaging to look for fluid.
-Abdominal imaging might include an ultrasound, CT scan, or MRI.
-Blood tests, laparoscopy, and angiography can also be used to diagnose ascites.
+Then they’ll probably use imaging or another testing method to look for fluid, including:

-Treatment for ascites depends on what is causing your condition.
+Treatment for ascites depends on what’s causing your condition.

-Diuretics are a common way to treat this condition.
-They reduce the pressure within the veins around the liver.
-In other words, they treat the cause of ascites.
+Diuretics are commonly used to treat this condition.
+They increase the amount of salt and water leaving your body to reduce pressure within the veins around the liver.

-Diuretics are used to treat ascites.
-While you are on diuretics, your doctor may want to monitor your blood chemistry.
-You will probably need to reduce your alcohol use and salt intake.
+While you’re on diuretics, your doctor may want to monitor your blood chemistry.
+You’ll probably need to reduce your alcohol use and salt intake.

 This procedure uses a thin, long needle to remove the excess fluid.
-It is inserted through the skin and into the abdominal cavity.
-Because of this, there is a risk of infection.
-You may be prescribed antibiotics.
+It’s inserted through the skin and into the abdominal cavity.
+There is risk of infection, so people who undergo paracentesis may be prescribed antibiotics.

 In extreme cases, a permanent tube called a shunt is implanted in the body.
 It reroutes blood flow around the liver.

-Liver transplant may also be recommended if ascites does not respond to treatment.
-It is generally used for end-stage liver disease.
+Your doctor may recommend liver transplant if ascites does not respond to treatment.
+This is generally used for end-stage liver disease.

-Ascites can not be prevented.
-However, you can lower your risk by protecting your liver.
-To do this:
+Ascites can’t be prevented.
+However, you can lower your risk by protecting your liver with these healthy habits:

-- Drink alcohol only in moderation.
-This can help prevent cirrhosis.
+- Drink alcohol in moderation.
+This can help prevent cirrhosis (scarring of the liver).

 - Get vaccinated for hepatitis B.

-- Always practice safe sex.
+- Practice safe sex.
 Hepatitis can be spread sexually.

 - Avoid intravenous drug use.
-Hepatitis can also be transmitted through shared needles.
+Hepatitis can be transmitted through shared needles.

 - Be aware of the potential side effects of your medications.
 If liver damage is a risk, talk to your doctor about whether your liver function should be tested.